memfault/interrupt/_drafts/gdbundle.md

 GDB allows loading and executing scripts using the `--command <file>` and `--eval-command <command>` arguments.
-This is the one I recommend everyone to use and personally use within all of my projects.
+This is the one I recommend everyone to use, and I use it within all of my projects.

 For example, we can load a local file called `hello.gdb` which contains a GDB command called `hello`.